annargrs/ldt/docs/source/Tutorial/dicts/morphology.rst

 MetaDictionary for morphological information
 --------------------------------------------

-In case of retrieving POS information the basic idea for ``MorphMetaDict`` is the same as for the metadictionary class that combines lexicographic information across resources.
+In case of retrieving POS information the basic idea for :class:`ldt.dicts.morphology.meta.MorphMetaDict` is the same as for the metadictionary class that combines lexicographic information across resources.
 Depending on your needs and usage quotas, it provides a way to stop at the first resource in which an entry is found, and to not query further.
 The hierarchy of dictionaries is set with the order parameter.

 >>> morph_metadict = ldt.dicts.morphology.MorphMetaDict(language="English", order=("wordnet", "wiktionary", "babelnet"), custom_base="wiktionary")